 Either an Internal Test or Technical Seminar shall be conducted for 10 marks.
 In case of Internal Test, the test shall have questions framed from the experiments conducted in that lab and shall be conducted at the end of the semester.
-In case of seminar, a lab seminar on technical topic may be conducted as per the schedule provided by the concerned faculty / HoD.
-The marks for attendance shall be calculated as mentioned in 6 of attendance requirements.
+In case of seminar, a lab seminar on technical topic of concerned lab may be conducted as per the schedule provided by the concerned faculty / HOD.

 Any student who shall remain absent for any of the CIE, for any reason what so ever, shall be deemed to have secured 'zero' marks in the examination.

-7.2.2 Semester end examination (SEE)
+6.2.2 Semester end examination (SEE)